What are 70s style clothes?

 In addition to the maxi dress, the two most iconic silhouettes from the time became the A-line dress, preferably in a shirt dress style.
 It suited the modern 70s woman well, who a bit like the woman in the 1940s needed a good dress to be able to work in and at the same time look feminine.
 The 1970s stole from many historical trends, and the 1940s A-line silhouette was one of them.
 Another dress that comes again (from the 1930s) is the wrap-around dress.
 It came on the scene in 1974, when Diane von Furstenberg made her version in soft jersey.

-We always have turn-around dresses in Mondo Kaos, both in the classic 40s style such as the one from The Seamstress of Bloomsbury and in a more 70s inspired model from The House of Foxy, inspired by Ossie Clark.
-We sometimes wear maxi dresses if they fit Mondo Kaos' other selection.
+We always have wrap dresses Mondo Kaos, both in the classic 40s style such as that from The Seamstress of Bloomsbury and in a more 70s inspired model from The House of Foxy, inspired by Ossie Clark.
+We occasionally carry maxi dresses if they fit Mondo Kaos' other committees.

 Like the dresses, the skirts should be A-line and somewhere between midi and maxi length.
 Denim skirts in midi length will be the perfect piece of clothing for your 70s look, for example with a floral shirt or a vintage style T-shirt.